cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

    - For Tracing Data, navigate to **Home > Explore > Select Tempo > Select `Query Type: Search`**.
 Then, select the `service name: jenkins` and the desired `Span Name` to `Run Query`.
 The following image shows an example of the ws-cache pipeline build.

    ![CloudBees CI Tracing Example](img/observability/cbci-tracing-example.png)

+> [!NOTE]
+> Grafana ingress can be enabled as explained on Issue [#165](https://github.com/cloudbees/terraform-aws-cloudbees-ci-eks-addon/issues/165) but currently is incompatible with terrafrom destroy.

 #### Logs